gtdbCHiP/SimpleSQL2/README.md

 - Reordering relations based on relation size for joins
 - Pushing all selections down to relations
 - Reordering nodes based on intermediate results for join

+In addition, we have implemented SimpleSQL2 as a Java project that contains all required libraries and source files (not dependent on any tool/IDE).

 Future Work / Wish List